-Working with the Anglican Diocese of Colombo, Episcopal Relief & Development also supports is supporting efforts to build collaborative communities in the aftermath of decades of political conflict activities to equip and.
+Working with the Anglican Diocese of Colombo, Episcopal Relief & Development supports efforts to build collaborative communities in the aftermath of decades of political conflict.
 Activities include training for community-led development and conflict resolution, empowering women and war-affected individuals through micro-finance and psychosocial support.

-Finally, Episcopal Relief & Development partners with the Anglican Diocese of Colombo on a comprehensive disaster management and preparedness strategy.
-The Diocese of Colombo trains staff and clergy within the diocese to create disaster preparedness plans and engage their communities in building resilience and minimizing risk. he Diocese also works with the ecumenical National Christian Council of Sri Lanka (NCCSL) to equip other denominational leaders with knowledge and tools that help communities to prepare for and respond to disasters.
-The ecumenical effort includes a clean water program in Anuradhapura and an environmental project in Jaffna.
+Episcopal Relief & Development partners with the Anglican Diocese of Colombo on a comprehensive disaster management and preparedness strategy.
+The Diocese of Colombo trains staff and clergy within the diocese to create disaster preparedness plans and engage their communities in building resilience and minimizing risk.
+The Diocese also works with the ecumenical National Christian Council of Sri Lanka (NCCSL) to equip other denominational leaders with knowledge and tools that help communities to prepare for and respond to disasters.

 Our work with Women focuses on helping communities promote the rights of women and children and move toward the vision that everyone deserves a life free from violence in a society where they are treated with dignity and respect.
 Only then can communities truly heal and thrive.

 Our Climate-related work focuses on how families and communities can work together to adapt to the effects of rapidly changing weather patterns.
 This work includes preparing for and recovering from climate-influenced events such as floods, hurricanes and other disasters.